Vehicles & Manual Assets

 General Assets

-A General Asset asks for just a few details:
+A General Asset asks for three things:

-- Current Value— What it is worth today, in the currency you choose.
+- Current Value - what it is worth today, in the currency you choose.

 Vehicles and Their Loans

-- No loan— The vehicle is owned outright.
+- No loan - owned outright.

-- Link a loan— Attach an existing liability or a synced loan account you already track.
+- Link a loan - attach an existing liability or a synced loan account you already track.

 Keeping Values Up to Date